Skip to main content

 Yes, your insurance must cover at least the dates on your visa (or your intended travel dates if the visa period is longer).
 Some consulates require coverage for the full visa validity period.

 Single-trip policies cover one specific trip.
-Annual (multi-trip) policies cover multiple trips within a year, typically with a per-trip duration limit (e.g., 30 or 90 days per trip).
+Annual (multi-trip) policies cover multiple trips within a year, typically with a per-trip duration limit (for example, 30 or 90 days per trip).
 Annual policies are cost-effective for frequent travelers.

 Can my insurance be in a language other than English?

 Check with your specific consulate.
-Many accept policies in English or the language of the Schengen country you're applying to.
+Many accept policies in English or the language of the Schengen country you are applying to.
 Some require translations.
 The key details (coverage amount, dates, territory) should be clearly stated.

 Last updated: